BDC Hamburger Icon

 3. Setting the new ACL

-3. Inheritance settings (ContainerInherit,ObjectInherit), which force all folders and files underneath the folder to inherit its new permissions.
+3. Inheritance settings: (ContainerInherit,ObjectInherit) — forces all folders and files underneath the folder to inherit its new permissions

 The remaining lines take the $Ar FileSystemAccessRule object, add it to the ACL, and commit the ACL back to the disk.
-The way this script commits is similar to the process of installing Windows patches with PowerShell — another example of how PowerShell is great for system admin tasks.
+This script’s commit process is similar to installing Windows patches with PowerShell — another example of how PowerShell is great for system admin tasks.

-If you use GetAccessControl() and Set-Acl, you can perform any number of other actions on ACLs, such as adding new ones as explained above, as well as removing old ones or modifying existing ACLs.
+Using GetAccessControl() and Set-Acl, you can perform various actions on ACLs, such as adding new ones (as explained above), removing old ones, or modifying existing ones.

 Did You Know?Did you know

 The FileSystemAccessRule object in PowerShell is a set of access control rights for users or groups.
-This is one of a number of .NET objects that PowerShell can interact with.
+It is one of several .NET objects that PowerShell can interact with.

 The benefits of using PowerShell to manage file system ACLs